Singapore

 No. Restaurants already add a service charge, and tipping is not part of local culture.
 Taxi drivers, hawker stalls, and cafés do not expect it either.
 Rounding up is fine, but nobody expects extra money.

 A filling hawker meal usually costs around S$5 to S$8.
-Seafood dishes and tourist-heavy locations can cost more, but hawker centres remain one of the best value parts of Singapore.
+Seafood dishes and tourist-heavy locations can cost more, but hawker centers remain one of the best value parts of Singapore.
 Alcohol is where costs rise quickly.

 • Is Singapore really as expensive as people say?